Skip to content

 Narrow refresh cookie path is deliberate

-Browsers don't send the refresh cookie to any path outside /auth/refresh by default.
-That's why /auth/logout accepts a body refreshToken field — it can't read the cookie.
+Browsers don't send the refresh cookie to any path outside its scoped path by default.
+That's why /auth/logout revokes the whole session family by sessionId (it can't read the refresh cookie) and only accepts a body refreshToken as a fallback.
 Widening the path (e.g. to /) removes the CSRF-resistance benefit, and the refresh cookie is now exposed on every request.

 CSRF is your responsibility